microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0-beta/New-MgDirectorySetting.md

 		}
 	)
 }
-New-MgDirectorySetting -BodyParameter $params
+New-MgBetaDirectorySetting -BodyParameter $params
 ```

-This example shows how to use the New-MgDirectorySetting Cmdlet.
+This example shows how to use the New-MgBetaDirectorySetting Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS